Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

-\begin{remark} Contrarily to those of flat tori (see \cite{jakobson1997quantum}), the Quantum Limits of $\M$ (or, more precisely, their pushforward under the canonical projection onto $\M$) are not necessarily absolutely continuous.
-It was already remarked in the case $m=1$ in \cite[Proposition 3.2(2)]{de2018spectral}. \end{remark}
+\begin{remark} Contrarily to those of flat tori (see \cite{jakobson1997quantum}), the QLs of $\M$ (or, more precisely, their pushforward under the canonical projection onto $\M$) are not necessarily absolutely continuous.
+This fact has already been noticed in the case $m=1$ in \cite[Proposition 3.2(2)]{de2018spectral} -- in this case the Dirac measure on a Reeb orbit is a (projected) QL.
+This can be understood as follows: on flat tori the microlocal defect measures of joint eigenfunctions are Lebesgue measures on phase space tori, which project without singularities to the base.
+But for $\M$, since there exist Hermite eigenfunctions which concentrate on closed orbits, the associated QLs have singular projections. \end{remark}

-\begin{remark} There is no clear link of our result with the concept of ``second microlocalization'', although such a link may seem possible at first sight.
-Focusing on a Quantum Limit supported in $S\Sigma$, our study builds upon a \emph{spectral} decomposition of it, and not upon a second direction of microlocalization as is usually done while studying fine properties of sequences of solutions of an operator (see for example \cite{fermanian2000mesures}). \end{remark}
+\begin{remark} There is no clear link of our result with the concept of ``second microlocalization,'' although such a link may seem possible at first sight.
+Focusing on a QL supported in $S\Sigma$, our study builds upon a \emph{spectral} decomposition of it, and not upon a second direction of microlocalization as is usually done while studying fine properties of sequences of solutions of an operator (see for example \cite{fermanian2000mesures}). \end{remark}